📊 Predictive Maintenance Summary

 Purpose

 Analyze equipment sensor data, maintenance history, and performance trends to generate a predictive maintenance report.
-Identifies components likely to fail within the next 30–90 days and prioritizes recommended service actions by urgency and cost impact.
+Identifies components likely to fail within the next 30–90 days, prioritizes recommended service actions by urgency and cost impact, and produces output in three formats: a customer-facing report, a structured JSON payload that drops directly into the contractor's dispatch system as pre-filled work orders, and a truck-stock replenishment block so the tech arrives with the right parts on the first visit.

 When to Use